JuliaLang/julia/README.md

 * `bswap` is supported for `Complex` arguments on 0.5 and below. ([#21346])

+* `Compat.invokelatest` is equivalent to `Base.invokelatest` in Julia 0.6,
+  but works in Julia 0.4+, and allows you to guarantee that a function call invokes the latest version of a function ([#19784]).

 * `Compat.StringVector` is supported on 0.5 and below.
 On 0.6 and later, it aliases `Base.StringVector`.
 This function allocates a `Vector{UInt8}` whose data can be made into a `String` in constant time; that is, without copying.
 On 0.5 and later, use `String(...)` with the vector allocated by `StringVector` as an argument to create a string without copying.
 Note that if 0.4 support is needed, `Compat.UTF8String(...)` should be used instead. ([#19449])

 ## Renamed functions